Our holistic doctors and good naturopaths are serious about doing our best to prevent and treat dementia on the Sunshine Coast!

 – Thyroid function; as measued via a blood test…including fT3

 ( very important to be optimal, should be greater than 3.2 ) and TSH ( should be 0.4 – 2.0. ) Australian pathology laboratories quote so called “normal” results for TSH of 0.4 – 4.
 Many practitioners claim this range is not narrow enough.

 ( should be 21 – 33 nmol/l. )

 ( there is a good correlation between this and free magnesium.)
 The level should be >5.2.
 Low magnesium increases the risk of dementia.

 ( as determined by a blood test ) is a genetic risk factor for dementia and for cardiovascular disease.
 The ideal level should be less than 10.
 Lowering homocysteine is usually not difficult, and is an important part of treating dementia.

-Preventing Dementia.
-Treating Dementia on the Sunshine Coast
+Preventing Dementia and Treating Dementia on the Sunshine Coast

-An holistic GP like Mark, Tracy or Tim, or good naturopaths like Kim and Danielle. are very happy to discuss specific treatments and preventative measures.
+An holistic GP like Mark, Tracy or Nicole, or good naturopaths like Gina and Danielle. are very happy to discuss specific treatments and preventative measures.
 Here are some of them.

 – Stop all simple carbohydrates.

-That means no sugar, including soft drinks and fruit juice.
+That means no sugar, including soft drinks and minimising fruit juice.

 – Stop gluten.